Twitter: @rodgermitchell; Search #monetarysovereignty

 THE RECESSION CLOCK

-As the federal deficit growth lines drop, we approach recession, which will be cured only when the lines rise.
+As the federal deficit growth lines drop, we approach recessions, each of which has been cured only when the growth lines rose.